 We traveled to Lebanon when we lived in Doha, Qatar so the flight was minimal and pretty easy.
 We also went when my in laws were visiting because we hoped that an extra pair of hands would be handy with me 20 weeks pregnant.
 I booked a deal through Qatar Airways for flight and a stay at Le Royal in Beirut for 4 days.
 The website had amazing pictures and it seemed like an amazing hotel–water park, several restaurants and it was perched on a hill that looked amazing.
 Note to self: When pregnant, hills are not good.

 I opted out of hiring a tour company because we weren’t sure what we wanted to do and when so when we arrived we sat down and mapped out what we wanted to see and hired cars/vans through the hotel to get us around and show us different areas we wanted to see.
+Be warned – if you’re traveling with small kids, know that car seats aren’t used nearly as much as we do in this part of the world.
+However, for the ultimate list of car services with car seats around there world, check out The Family Voyage.

 First up on our agenda?
 The pool.
 It was warm and mama needed some relaxation time.
 Especially since Grandma was on hand to do things like, you know, actually go in the pool with the 2 year old.
 I settled in.